Read External State (LayerZero Read)

 }

-Build Read Requests
+Build Read Query

 To retrieve data from other chains and process it upon receipt, you need to construct read requests and define compute logic.
 Below is a step-by-step guide on how to construct these read requests, using an example where we read the price of a Uniswap V3 pool token from multiple chains.